mindkin/hourfleet/docs/youconfigure.md

 	        "Settings":{
 		    "Cars":{
-		        "Types":["Car","SUV","Minivan","Truck"] //A list of vehicle types that are supported on the network },
+		        "Types":["Car","SUV","Minivan","Truck"] //A list of vehicle types that are supported on the network "Licenses":{
+				"Jurisdictions":{
+					"Primary": "New Zealand" // The default jurisdiction for car license plates "Allowed": [
+						"New Zealand" // Allowable jurisdictions for car license plates ]
+				}
+			}
+		    },
+		    "Drivers":{
+		    	"Licenses":{
+				"Jurisdictions":{
+					"Primary": "New Zealand" // The default jurisdiction for drivers license plates "Allowed": [
+						"New Zealand" // Allowable jurisdictions for drivers license plates ]
+				}
+			}
+		    },
 		    "Carkits":{
 		        "IsSupported": true, // Do you want to support Keyless access on your network? or support only KeyExchange?